Awards by subject

 Details of essay:

-Opening date for submission of essays is Friday 25 August 2023.
+The opening date for submission of essays is Monday 25 August 2025 and the closing date is Friday 24 October 2025.

 The importance of engaging with undergraduate students in medical schools is increasingly acknowledged in terms of developing the discipline of general practice, and in terms of assisting undergraduate medical students in their key career decisions.
 Clinical case presentations are useful as learning exercises, both for the individuals undertaking them, and also for those who listen to them, and who contribute to the ensuing discussions.
 To get involved please contact your medical school.
-The final of the Clinical Cases Prizes Competition will be held at the Republic of Ireland Faculty Spring Meeting 2024.
+The final of the Clinical Cases Prizes Competition will be held at the Republic of Ireland Faculty Spring Meeting taking place on 29 March 2025 at the University of Galway.

 For more information contact roi@rcg.org.uk.